datacite/homepage/source/become.html.md

 # How to join DataCite ?

 If you are interested in a DataCite membership please send an enquiry via the [enquiry form](/membership-enquiry.html) and we will get in touch with you.
-You can also send a direct application using the [membership application form](/membership-application.html).

 # More information